 Since introducing the concept of “fast fashion,” Zara has become one of the world’s most successful fashion retail brands due to many different factors.
-Still, the main one being their ability to have an effective PR and marketing strategy to reach media professionals and their target demographic.
-For the founder and co-founder of Zara and Inditex Group, respectively, Amancio Ortega is no stranger to understanding that PR and marketing are essential for any company along with other business strategies.
+The main reason is their ability to have an effective PR and marketing strategy to reach media professionals and their target demographic.
+As the founder and co-founder of Zara and Inditex Group, respectively, Amancio Ortega is no stranger to PR and marketing.
+In fact, he understands that PR and marketing are essential for any company along with other business strategies.

 While Warren Buffett and Bill Gates may be household names, Amancio Ortega has achieved their similar financial status but has shied away from the public eye while amassing a net worth of more than $77 billion.
 His fashion empire spans over nearly 100 countries, with Zara, Massimo Dutti, and Pull & Bear, to name a few.

 The fashion industry is one that is always changing depending on new trends.
 Brands and companies continuously need to come up with ways to create buyer personas that help attract audiences to their brand.
-While other fields require companies and individuals to have proper contacts and network with them, PR for the fashion industry combines creativity and having an eye for the latest trends in order to create products.
+Other industries require companies and individuals to have proper contacts and networks with them.
+However, PR for the fashion industry combines creativity and an eye for the latest trends in order to create products.

-Let us look at how Amancio Ortega and his collective companies have succeeded to be a powerhouse in the fashion industry.
+Let us look at how Amancio Ortega’s brands have succeeded in becoming a powerhouse in the fashion industry.

 1) Fast fashion

-While many companies are trying to move away from the idea of fast fashion to become more environmentally friendly, Ortega’s strategy from the beginning was to take the retail world by storm quickly.
+Many companies are trying to move away from the idea of fast fashion to become more environmentally friendly.
+However, Ortega’s strategy from the beginning was to take the retail world by storm quickly.
 He created a fast-paced schedule that meant that new clothes would be on the racks faster than any other fashion brand in the market.
-The speed at which Ortega was able to put out new products became his signature for many of his brands, and was what set him apart from the competition.
+The speed at which Ortega was able to put out new products became the signature for many of his brands, and set him apart from the competition.

-From the beginning of Zara, the secret to its success can be attributed to Ortega and his team’s ability to keep up with the rapidly changing trends and offer clothing collections that are a combination of high quality and affordability.
+From the beginning of Zara, the secret to its success can be attributed to Ortega and his team’s ability to keep up with the rapidly changing trends.
+It also helps that they can offer clothing collections that are a combination of high quality and affordability.
 They have always been able to stay one step ahead, create new designs, and put them on the shelves within a week or two.

-The fast-fashion concept that has worked for Zara can be broken down into three key points; shorter lead times and more fashionable clothes, lower quantities through scarce supply, and abundance of different styles.
-As mentioned previously, Zara has moved in step with its customers and target demographic and has given them what they want quicker than other retailers.
+The fast-fashion concept that has worked for Zara can be broken down into three key points; 1) Shorter lead times and more fashionable clothes, 2) Lower quantities through scarce supply, and 3) Abundance of different styles.
+As mentioned previously, Zara has moved in step with its customers and target demographic.
+This brand has established a reputation for giving its consumers what they want quicker than other retailers.
 Having shorter lead times ensures that Zara has its stores stocked with clothes that customers want at all times.
-Secondly, Ortega also effectively incorporated the economic concept of supply and demand.
-He understood that by reducing the quantity manufactured, he could create the idea of artificial scarcity.
-It meant that the lower the availability of a product, the more desirable it will be.
-Also, by producing lower quantities, they had an easier way to monitor which products were bought more frequently and which ones missed the mark.
-Finally, rather than producing higher amounts, Zara produces more styles instead.
-This means that there are more choices for consumers to choose from, and the company has a better chance of figuring out what works and what doesn’t.

 2) Focus on the customer